 By making these arrangements now there will be less stress later on everyone involved.

 Probate is the legal (and slow, and expensive) process of settling a person’s estate after death.
 This includes identifying and inventorying all assets, paying any debts and taxes, and distributing what’s left to the beneficiaries named in the will.
 If there is no will, state law determines who gets what.

 The probate process can be lengthy, frustrating, and expensive, so many people choose to plan for their estate in advance.
 There are a number of ways to do this, including creating a trust or setting up a living trust.
 These arrangements can help minimize the hassle and expense of probate and make sure your beneficiaries receive what you want them to have.

 How do I set up a trust?

 You will need to consult with an attorney or financial advisor to create a trust.
 The trustee will need to be named, and the terms of the trust should be spelled out in detail.
 Once the trust is created, assets can be transferred into it.
 It is important to keep in mind that once assets are transferred into a trust, they can no longer be accessed by the grantor.
-This is why it is important to consult with an attorney o beforehand to make sure a trust is the best option for you.
+This is why it is important to consult with an attorney early to make sure a trust is the best option for you.

 Is Eric Ridley the right estate planning lawyer for me?